 Detailed enrollment instructions can be found under the Duo Documentation and Training section below.

 Frequently Asked Questions

 No, we have multiple ways to authenticate with Duo.
-You can use a smartphone, cell phone, landline (such as your office or home phone), tablet, or hardware token.
+You can use a smartphone, a tablet, or a hardware token.
 A complete and up-to-date list of authentication methods is available on the Duo Security website.
-We recommend that users who have a smartphone choose to use them, since they are the easiest to use with Duo, and the most cost effective for the University to support.
+We recommend that users who have a smartphone choose to use them since they are the easiest to use with Duo and the most cost-effective for the University to support.